Kate Young, MP, London West

 Kate has a diploma in Journalism (Broadcast) from Fanshawe College and is the proud mother of two children.
 She is also a grandma to twin boys.

-As we celebrate the 2019 International Day of Women and Girls in Science, it’s important to take stalk of the recent progress we’ve made in Canada on promoting equality in the sciences but also the work that remains ahead of us.
+As we celebrate the 2019 International Day of Women and Girls in Science, it’s important to take stock of the recent progress we’ve made in Canada on promoting equality in the sciences but also the work that remains ahead of us.
 I am very proud to serve as the Parliamentary Secretary to the Minister of Science and Sport, the Honourable Kirsty Duncan, and to serve my constituents in London West and all Canadians on this important file.

 Within the research ecosystem, inequity still persists for women, persons with disabilities, Indigenous peoples, visible minorities, and LGBTQ2 individuals.
 It is undeniable that when our labs, classrooms and boardrooms truly represent the Canada we see today, we benefit from the wide range of perspectives and talent that make our science and society better.